BCS Sponsored Racer Andrew Cowell

 Road Race Schools are sponsored in part by British Cycle Supply.

 Most notable feature of this bike is the frame, a 1972 Redline manufactured Dirt Track frame.
 Only four of these frame were made by Redline for the 500 Triumph Daytona and maybe this is the only sample remaining.
 This adds plenty of character to this bike, making it an unusual piece.

-Constructed in 1997 by Andrew Cowell, I have campaigned this bike in the 500 Sportsman class with the sponsorship of British Cycle Supply.
-Within this time we have won six national championships
+Constructed in 1997 by Andrew Cowell, we have campaigned this bike in the 500 Sportsman class with the sponsorship of British Cycle Supply.
+Within this time we have won six national championships:

 as well as multiple regional championships within AHRMA.

 Andrew winning on 500 Triumph, October 20, 2007 at Barber